New Age Philanthropy. Rise of the Geeks and Technology for Giving

 “Michael and Susan Dell Foundation has deployed 60–70 percent of their funds in India as impact investors in three years.”
 McKinsey

 # Social Entrepreneurs Complement Nonprofits, Businesses, and Government

 Nonprofits and social enterprises risk losing their focus on mission while generating income to self-finance their business.
-It’s essential to have a very diverse and autonomous board of directors including philanthropists to keep an active vigil on purpose of incorporation and correct any deviations from the vision and mission.
+It’s essential to have a very diverse and autonomous board of directors, including philanthropists, to keep an active vigil on the purpose of incorporation and correct any deviations from the vision and mission.
 The proliferation of social enterprises effectively addresses market failures in the social sector, supplements nonprofits in niche segments, drives social innovation percolating down to nonprofits through collaboration.
 The symbiotic relationship improves efficiency through best business shared practices.
-Social Innovation leads to better accountability, social impact, and productivity making social sector pie to grow through charitable grants, philanthropy, venture & impact investment, and government funding.
-In recent years, innovative forms of finance are being used to drive sustainable social entrepreneurs including blended finance previously used in the private sector.
+Social Innovation leads to better accountability, social impact, and productivity, making the social sector pie grow through charitable grants, philanthropy, venture & impact investment, and government funding.
+In recent years, innovative forms of finance have been used to drive sustainable social entrepreneurs, including blended finance previously used in the private sector.

 Blended Capital aims to address the $2.5 trillion gap in capital funding towards the successful implementation of Sustainable Development Goals (SDGs) by 2030.